cysouw/diathesis/text/c02_case.md

 ### [ ND | –D ] Nominative drop + dative {#sec:case-nominativ-drop-dative}

-Some verbs with nominative and dative allow for the nominative to be dropped and replaced by a valency-simulating pronoun *es* [@Next a,b].
-In most cases of a pronoun *es* with a dative, the pronoun *es* is either phoric [@NNext a] or position-simulating [@NNext b], both of which do not count as the drop of an argument.
+Some verbs with nominative and dative allow for the nominative to be dropped and replaced by a valency-simulating pronoun *es* [@next a,b].
+In most cases of a pronoun *es* with a dative, the pronoun *es* is either phoric [@nnext a] or position-simulating [@nnext b], both of which do not count as the drop of an argument.

 :::ex
 a.
 Das Buch gefällt mir.